robusta-dev/robusta/docs/configuration/ai-analysis.rst

               - "GITHUB_TOKEN"
             - command: "curl --version"
           tools:
+            # Parameters are inferred from placeholders such as `{{ username }}` in the command.
+            # Holmes uses these placeholders to identify and request the required inputs for the tool.
             - name: "list_user_repos"
               description: "Lists all repositories for a GitHub user"
               command: "curl -H 'Authorization: token ${GITHUB_TOKEN}' https://api.github.com/users/{{ username }}/repos"